 Absences, excused or otherwise, can impact students' academics negatively.
 Students must make up assignments and re-do work that they miss while they are absent, including summative assignments such as tests, exams, or presentations.
-Students can only make up missed work if they provide their homeroom teacher with an official document that excuses them from attendance (e.g. doctor's note).
-Otherwise, students will not be eligible to make up the work.
+Teachers must accept homework the day a student returns from an absence and must allow students to make up summative assignments.
+If a student fails to make up the work, teachers reserve the right to give the student a failing mark for the assignment.